squeeton/the-dim/~Sessions/2025-04-02 Session Note.md

 there is a pattern in there. technically writing. but we dont know what writing is. spiraling, with thorns with unnatural repitition. this is a rune,

-[[Darius Ravenscar]] tried to commit this symbol to memory. i do but it give me the fears.
+[[Darius]] tried to commit this symbol to memory. i do but it give me the fears.

 everyone is dead.

 [[Ajax]] put his hand in the smoke and it reacted to the light inside of him.

-[[Darius Ravenscar]] collected some of the casing that protected them.
+[[Darius]] collected some of the casing that protected them.

 the cloud started to reverse blossom. it was covering the [[Everpot]], which is now sucking up the smoke.no one knows how to do an investigation. this is the most empty [[Everpot]] ever seen. theres barely slop at the bottom.